statechangelabs/polydocs-old/README.md

 ## Gratitude

 We are very thankful for the opportunity to learn, grow and develop Polydocs in the context of the Buidl hackathon.
-Thank you to Polygon, Protocol Labs, Spheron, AWS, and the many members of the hackathon community who have made this such a rewarding experience.
+Thank you to our hosts at Polygon, the sponsors - especially Protocol Labs, Spheron, and AWS - and the many members of the hackathon community who have made this such a rewarding experience.

 Team Polydocs